uberspot/OpenWifiStatistics/README.md

-EasyWifiStatistics
+OpenWifiStatistics
 ==================

-EasyWifiStatistics is an Android application used to scan wifi networks, gather statistics about them (including location) and upload the data to a server for analysis.
+OpenWifiStatistics is an Android application used to scan wifi networks, gather statistics about them (including location) and upload the data to a server for analysis.
 It's still under development.

 License
 -------

-    EasyWifiStatistics is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    OpenWifiStatistics is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.